diegovillatoromx/e-commerce-analytics-pipeline/README.md

 **Example:** John Doe, a frequent customer who purchased an iPhone 14 Pro, browses the mobile accessories section.
 Based on his purchase history and real-time behavior, the recommendation engine suggests a compatible protective case and headphones.
 Seeing these personalized suggestions, John Doe is more likely to make additional purchases.

-**Would you like to delve deeper into the technical aspects of the architecture or explore the machine learning models used for generating recommendations?**

 ## Architecture
 ![image](https://github.com/diegovillatoromx/e-commerce-analytics-pipeline/blob/main/event.driven-analysis.png)